The trades industry has never been more diverse.

 Options Skills trainees come from a multitude of industries and backgrounds all over the UK and beyond.

 While our training centres are based in the three main cities; Birmingham, Manchester and London; Purley and Wembley, this doesn’t mean our trainees are.
-Some are local to our centres, but we’ve trained electricians from north Scotland and gas engineers from Wales.
+Some are local to our centres, but we’ve trained electricians from North Scotland and gas engineers from Wales.
 We’ve even had students fly over from as close as Ireland and as far as Hong Kong.

 As per the Gas Safe Register rules, you must be 18 or over with appropriate qualifications to join the register.
 Therefore we do not train anyone under the age of 18.

 But that doesn’t mean there’s an upper age limit.
-Though we do have trainees just out of education, the majority are between 20 and 45.
+Though we have trainees just out of education, the majority are between 20 and 45.
 We have even had trainees in their 60s who want to learn a new skill to see them through until retirement.

 Some will have come from other trades, such as Haider, a scaffolder, before starting his electrical training.
 At the same time, others will have done a complete 180 in their working life, from teachers and taxi drivers to pilots and professional rugby players.
 Alistair, for instance, was previously working in a bank but decided that a job on the tools would suit him better.